eshimab/eshimab.github.io/notesite/docs/workflow.md

 ## Create Local Directory

-We will mirror the installation on my MacBook
+We will mirror the installation on my MacBook.

-1. In Terminal, move to your Home directory, using the ` cd ` (Change Directory) command.
+1. In Terminal, move to your Home directory, using the `cd` (Change Directory) command.
 Your Home Directory is located at `/Users/username` where `username` is the login on your laptop.
 For example, my `username` is `eshim` and my Home Directory is `/Users/eshim`.
 In Terminal on MacOS, the tilde `~` is used in filepaths as a shorthand for the user’s Home Directory.
 So on my machine, `/Users/eshim/Downloads` and `~/Downloads` are the same thing.
     ```bash
     cd ~
     ```